Here at Motorsport and Performance, we like to know that we are doing our job properly and to do that we need accuracy and repeatability.

 The short answer to that is 'because that is what we are measuring'.

-Firstly, rather than a rolling road we opted for an AXLE-HUB dyno.
-Benefits to this are many but the primary and most obvious is the lack of squishy tyre and lack of traction on big power cars.
+Firstly, rather than a rolling road, we opted for an AXLE-HUB dyno.
+Benefits of this are many, but the primary and most obvious is the lack of squishy tyre and lack of traction through them, particularly on big power cars.

-Having a mechanical connection to the car gives us reputability and the ability to measure over 1000 wheel horsepower without shredding a brand new set of tyres.
+Having a mechanical connection to the car gives us repeatability and the ability to measure over 1000 wheel horsepower without shredding a brand new set of tyres.